This post may contain affiliate links. For more information, read my disclosure policy.

 The DoubleTree chocolate chip cookies come within a few percent of my idea of a perfect chocolate chip cookie, which is why when I made this copycat version I had to make them BETTER than the DoubleTree Chocolate Chip Cookie.

 And they are.
 BETTER, that is.
 I just made a few tiny changes to the original recipe and the result?
 My absolute favorite cookie.
 I will never again make any other chocolate chip cookie…unless I’m making these.
 Oh, or these.
+Or THESE.

-So, what makes these cookies so special, and BETTER than DoubleTree Chocolate Chip Cookies?
+How To Make BETTER than DoubleTree Chocolate Chip Cookies?
 Let me tell you:

 - I start with melted butter.
 I always start with melted butter for my chocolate chip cookie recipes.
 I love the caramelized, toffee-like flavor it gives to the cookies, especially when paired with gobs of brown sugar.